MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Create_a_RenderTarget.md

     protected override void LoadContent()
     {
-        // Create a new SpriteBatch, which can be used to draw textures. spriteBatch = new SpriteBatch(GraphicsDevice);
+        // Create a new SpriteBatch, which can be used to draw textures.
+        _spriteBatch = new SpriteBatch(GraphicsDevice);

         // using "grid" which matches the NAME of the grid texture in the content project. grid = Content.Load<Texture2D>("grid");
     }
     ```

-3. Create the render target, giving it the same size as either the Texture (shown below) or the display back buffer (if you are rendering full screen), ideally in the [Game.LoadContent](xref:Microsoft.Xna.Framework.Game#Microsoft_Xna_Framework_Game_LoadContent) method or later.
+3. While still in the `LoadContent` method, create the render target, giving it the same size as either the Texture (shown below) or the display back buffer (if you are rendering full screen), ideally in the [Game.LoadContent](xref:Microsoft.Xna.Framework.Game#Microsoft_Xna_Framework_Game_LoadContent) method or later.

     ```csharp
     renderTarget = new RenderTarget2D(